Tag archive for: students

 Good luck, everyone!

-After ANIMN a few days ago, it's time for Orthofaso, the association of speech therapy students focused on solidarity projects!
-Today we meet Mélanie, secretary, who tells us more about the association's mission, objectives, and humanitarian actions!
+Following our feature on ANIMN a few days ago, we turn our attention to Orthofaso, the speech-language pathology student association dedicated to community service projects!
+Today we’re speaking with Mélanie, the secretary, who tells us more about the association’s mission, goals, and humanitarian efforts!

-Can you tell us a little about your organization?
-What is its purpose?
+Could you tell us a little about your organization?
+What is its mission?

-Orthofaso is a non-profit organization created in 2006 with the aim of promoting and managing projects abroad through solidarity missions carried out by speech therapy students in Montpellier.
-Since 2015, the association has been working in an orphanage for children with multiple disabilities in Ho Chi Minh City, Vietnam (previous missions were carried out in Burkina Faso).
-This year's Orthofaso team is made up of 17 speech therapy students.
+Orthofaso is a nonprofit organization established in 2006 under the French Law of 1901, dedicated to promoting and managing international projects through volunteer missions led by speech-language pathology students from Montpellier.
+Since 2015, the association has been working at an orphanage for children with multiple disabilities in Ho Chi Minh City, Vietnam (previous missions were in Burkina Faso).
+This year’s Orthofaso team consists of 17 speech-language pathology students.

-We are going to Vietnam because this country was ravaged during the war in the 1950s.
-The chemicals dumped on the country's land have led to a very high rate of disability within the country, particularly among children.
-We therefore work with children with a wide range of conditions, most of whom have cerebral palsy, Down syndrome, and/or deafness.
+We are traveling to Vietnam because the country was devastated during the war in the 1950s.
+The chemicals dumped on the country’s land have led to a very high rate of disability within the country, particularly among children.
+As a result, we work with children suffering from a wide variety of conditions, most of whom have cerebral palsy, Down syndrome, and/or hearing loss.

 • Blind test